Transcript of the video

 The different pronouns therefore, to say I am, you are, he or she is, we are, you are, they are.

-In French, there is also the pronoun "on".
+In French, we also use the pronoun "on".

 This is the indefinite pronoun.
-It is used to refer to everyone and at the same time to a particular person.
+It's used to refer both to everyone and to anyone in particular.

-The verb used after this pronoun "we" will be conjugated in the third person singular, as with the pronoun "he" or "she".
+The verb used after the pronoun "on" is conjugated in the third person singular, as with the pronoun "il" or "elle".

-"We are", for example, if conjugated with the verb to be in the present tense.
+"We are", for example, if conjugated with the verb to be in the present indicative.

 Here are two examples.
 In this street, you can see very old buildings.